Need help getting started? Read our four-part guide to backcountry water treatment:

 Recent Water Treatment Product Reviews

 The Gold Standard.
 Okay, obviously this isn't something to be carried on the trail—with the possible exception of a large group hike.
 For base camp, car camping, cabins, remote outposts it cannot be beat.
 The instructions must be read carefully.
 The units that incorporate activated charcoal internally of the ceramic have a "6 Month" lifespan.
 This is only a factor for continuous use.
 If the elements are cleaned and dried then their lifespan is practically unlimited, on the order of several thousand… Full review

-The MSR Thru-Link inline filter is a two-stage water filter design that MSR has been providing to the U.S. military for more than a decade; it will be available to the consumer market in spring 2020.
-The filter is unique in that it is configured to be used in-line with a reservoir/bladder that can be filled with unfiltered water on the go and then your water is filtered as you go along on your hike.
-In use, the Thru-Link Filter works well and has good flow, but depending on how you stow your bladder… Full review
+The MSR Thru-Link inline filter is a two-stage water filter design that MSR has been providing to the U.S. military for more than a decade; it became available to the consumer market in spring 2020.
+The Thru-Link filter is unique in that it is configured to be used in-line with a reservoir/bladder that can be filled with unfiltered water on the go and then your water is filtered as you go along on your hike.
+In use, the Thru-Link Filter works well and has very good flow, but depending on how you… Full review

 This filter has been a literal lifesaver on my adventures.
 Its ease of use and modular bottle system allows it to adapt to various needs.
 Its flow-rate is top notch.
 I have been using this filtration system for over a year now.
 Although I have replaced the original filter cartridge due to the slowed flow-rate, it still technically works.
 Recently, I used this filter for all of my water over five weeks in Nepal.
 The Khumbu (Everest Region) is beautiful, but the water quality is very poor (many contaminants).
 Full review